mmocny/inp-workshop/README.md

 ## Multiple Interactions (and Rage Clicks)

-Delaying blocking work, still blocks future interactions, as well as other animations.
+Moving long blocking work around can help -- but it still blocks the page -- affecting future interactions as well as many other page updates, such as (certain) animations.

+Ideally, we want to remove Long Tasks completely!

 Strategies:

-* Remove unnecessary code altogether
+* Remove unnecessary code altogether (especially scripts)
-* Optimize to not be needlessly long-running
+* Optimize code to not be needlessly long-running
-* Abort staale work when a new interactions arrive.
+* Abort stale work when a new interactions arrive.

-How can we do that?

-* Cancel delayed work from starting
-* Abort the work after it starts

-## Option 1: Debounce
+## Strategy 1: Debounce

 A classic strategy… whenever interactions arrive in quick succession, and the processing or network effects are expensive… delay *starting* work on purpose so you can cancel and restart.